Is a short-term or long-term electricity contract a better deal? Well, it depends.

 With a variable, month-to-month plan, you’re at the mercy of the energy market with no way to accurately predict how much your electric bill will be each month.
 Granted, electricity providers must disclose historical pricing for the month-to-month plans, but that doesn’t mean you won’t be in store for an electric rate roller coaster ride.

 With a fixed rate plan, you’ll pay the same energy rate per kilowatt-hour used each month during the term of your contract.
 The only variable will be how much power you actually use.
-The utility delivery charge, or TDSP fee, will be the same regardless of who supplies your power or what contract length you choose.
-The utility delivery charge pays for the poles, wires, and meters that service your home or business.

 Short-Term Electricity Plans

-In the Northeast, the most expensive time for electricity is the winter.
-Rates will be higher during the cold winter months and lower during the mild summer months.
-Electricity prices are always a function of supply and demand.
 The short term deals will be better during summer in the Northeast.
 If you choose a short term plan during these months, you’ll have a great rate for a little while.
 When it’s time to renew, you likely won’t find as low a rate.

 If you are shopping for a short term electricity plan because you may be moving, read this!
 You can sign up for a 12 month fixed rate electricity plan.
-In most states (including Texas) your Early Termination Fee will be waived if you provide proof of a move.
+In Texas, your Early Termination Fee will be waived if you provide proof of a move.
+Read: Moving Before Your Electricity Plan Expires? >>

-Long-Term Electricity Plans
+Our Recommendation: Long-Term Electricity Plans

 The rates for long-term electricity contracts depend largely on the forecast for the supply and demand for electricity in your area.
+And we have seen nothing to indicate that prices will fall.
+In fact, increased electricity demand in Texas, plus regulatory changes, have driven prices up.
+And in the northeast, capacity costs are through the roof, driving bills up by 10-15%.

 Historical data combined with supply/demand forecasts are used to generate forward price curves for the wholesale cost of electricity.
 These price curves largely impact the energy rates that are offered to customers.

-You may see long term 36 month contracts with lower rates than 12 month contracts.
-When this happens, the market is backwardated.
 This can happen when the near term forecast calls for higher prices because of tight supply of electricity.
 The longer term outlook may be more favorable because of construction of generation plants that are scheduled to be on-line at some point in the future easing the supply concerns of the market.

 Long-Term Contracts vs. Standard Service Offers from Utilities